robinmordasiewicz/property/campaign/security/index.rst

    :titlesonly:
    :glob:

-   5g/index.rst
-   security/index.rst
+   5g-security.rst

-This is the campaigns section
+This is the Service Provider Security campaign